 You know those long sticks to pick up things?
 Use one of those to pass candy into trick-or-treaters' bags and buckets.

-Keeping 6 feet of distance between yourself and others, and washing or sanitizing your hands often, are still important parts of preventing COVID transmission.
+Keeping 6 feet of distance between yourself and others, and washing or sanitizing your hands often, are still important parts of preventing Covid transmission to unvaxxed kiddos.
 But, with precautions in place and some creepy creativity, Halloween can still be hellraising-ly fun this year.

 Etsy has lots of options for printable hand sanitizer labels that make it look like

 zombie repellent (and more fun for your kids to use).
 Cute hand sani holders make this safety step feel a little more festive, too.